-Was Muscletech trying to build a gainer?
+Was Muscletech trying to make a gainer?

-Unfortunately, it is not possible for us to assess the quality of the protein contained in this product, as Muscletech does not provide the amino acid profile of this supplement.
+Unfortunately it is not possible for us to assess the quality of the protein contained in this product, as Muscletech does not provide the amino acid profile of this supplement.

-Despite this, let's make a few observations.
+Despite this, we will make some observations.

-Although the main source of protein in this supplement is good quality (whey protein), not all of the protein on the label is whey protein.
+Although the main source of protein in this supplement is of good quality (whey protein), not all of the protein on the label is whey protein.

-However, the protein content is already low and adding to that the fact that some of this protein is just a few isolated amino acids, we risk saying that the The quality of this supplement leaves much to be desired.
+However, the protein content is already low and adding to that the fact that some of this protein is only a few isolated amino acids, we risk saying that the The quality of this supplement leaves much to be desired.

 Although the price varies from store to store, this is the average price at which we find this Muscletech supplement: